 - Concentrated C++, which is a brief introduction to the C++ programming language.

-SciTE is a good programming editor that runs on Linux and Windows.
-Its options are set in properties files, and the following are user properties that are generally good for programming.
-They include monospaced fonts, tabs as three spaces, horizontal output pane, and save all buffers before build.
+SciTE is a good simple programming editor that runs on Linux and Windows.
+Its options are set in properties files, and the following is a user property file that is generally good for programming.
+It includes use a monospaced font, tabs as three spaces, a horizontal output pane, and save all buffers before build.
 It also enables directory property files.
 It should be put in your account/root directory, and will then apply to all files edited with SciTE.

-There is a problem with the SciTE Go command on Linux computers.
+There can be a problem with the SciTE Go command on Linux computers.
 Launched programs that use the standard input stream do not work.
 Any attempt to read from the command line always gets an end of file.
 A Problem with the SciTE Go Command on Linux describes a solution.
-It is implemented in the following properties:
+It is implemented in the following property file:

-If you are a Java developer and want to use SciTE on Windows forprojects where the source coe is all in one folder, you might look at Java Programming with SciTE on Linux and Windows.
-This uses properties files to set up the editor's options and configure its tools menu commands.
-Here are the latest versions:
+If you are a Java developer and want to use SciTE on Windows forprojects where the source coe is all in one folder, you might look at Java Programming with SciTE for Simple Projects on Windows Platforms.
+This uses property files to set up the editor's options and configure its tools menu commands.
+Here are the file givwn in the report:

-LaTeX Hints and Tip has advice on a few things such as formatting dates; C++ and uC/OS logos; the euro symbol, ticks and crosses; backslash, tilde and URLs; margin notes, superscripts, page layout, change annotation and lots more.
+LaTeX Notes has advice on a few things such as formatting dates; C++ and uC/OS logos; the euro symbol, ticks and crosses; backslash, tilde and URLs; margin notes, superscripts, page layout, change annotation and lots more.

-LaTeX Table Hints and Tips has information on working with LaTeX tables.
-It discusses row and column spacing, vertical alignment and text wrapping, ragged right alignment, multiple rows, large tables and footnotes.
+LaTeX Table Notes has information on working with LaTeX tables.
+It discusses row andcolumn spacing, vertical alignment and text wrapping, raggedright alignment, multiple rows, large tables and footnotes.

 If you are writing about LaTeX or TeX in a web page you might like to have correctly typeset logos, and this page describes how to achieve this.

 Someone out there might still be using EVE, the DEC Extensible VAX Editor.
-If there is, here is a workshop.
+If there is, here is a tutorial.